-The Chairman will then invite you to move forward and you will be given 3 minutes to outline your views.
+- The Chair of the Committee will then invite you to move forward and you will be given 3 minutes to outline your views.
 This time limit is strictly enforced.

-You cannot ask questions of Councillors, officers or others.
-The Chairman may allow members of the Sub-Committee to ask for clarification of any points you raised.
+- You cannot ask questions of councillors, officers or others.
+The Chair of the Committee may allow members of the Committee to ask for clarification of any points you raised.

-The applicant or agent will then move forward and have the same amount of time to present his/her response.
-The Chairman may allow members of the Sub-Committee to ask for clarification.
+- The applicant or agent will then move forward and have the same amount of time to present his/her response.
+The Chair of the Committee may allow members of the Committee to ask for clarification.

-The planning officer will then comment on any points you or the applicant/agent raised, and the Sub-Committee will proceed with its deliberations on the application.
+- The planning officer will then comment on any points you or the applicant/agent raised, and the Committee will proceed with its deliberations on the application.